Crown Jewel (2018): Main event

 In the main event, D-Generation X (Triple H and Shawn Michaels) faced The Brothers of Destruction (The Undertaker and Kane) in Michaels' first match since 2010, as well as the first time that the two tag teams ever faced each other.
 Kane blocked a "Sweet Chin Music" attempt from Michaels and countered with a chokeslam.
-Later in the match, Michaels floored Taker with a successful "Sweet Chin Music".
+Later in the match, Michaels floored The Undertaker with a successful "Sweet Chin Music".
 During the match, all four men brawled, leading to the outside ring area where Kane put Triple H through an announce table.
-Michaels performed a moonsault from the top rope on Undertaker and Kane outside the ring.
-Triple H performed "The Pedigree" on Taker, who countered into a submission hold.
+Michaels performed a moonsault from the top rope on The Undertaker and Kane outside the ring.
+Triple H performed "The Pedigree" on The Undertaker, who countered into a submission hold.
 The end came when Michaels performed another "Sweet Chin Music" on Kane, followed by a "Pedigree" from Triple H, who pinned Kane to win the match.
 During the match, Triple H was legitimately injured, suffering a torn pectoral muscle.

 Controversy

 As had already been the case with the Greatest Royal Rumble, WWE came under scrutiny for catering to a state accused of severe human rights abuses, leading a war of attrition in Yemen and suppressing women's rights.

 Due to restrictions on women under Saudi Law, female wrestlers have not been allowed to perform at WWE's events in Saudi Arabia, although female commentator Renee Young did provide commentary at Crown Jewel.
 Prior to the announcement of Crown Jewel, WWE announced its first-ever all-women's pay-per-view event, Evolution, which took place on October 28, 2018.
-Triple H, WWE's Executive Vice President of Talent, Live Events and Creative, as well as a current wrestler, denied that Evolution was intended to be a counterpoint for the all-male Saudi Arabia events, explaining that WWE's female performers "deserve[d] the opportunity" for such a showcase, and that it "was simply the right time for this to happen."
+Triple H, WWE's Executive Vice President of Talent, Live Events and Creative, as well as a current wrestler, denied that Evolution was intended to be a counterpoint for the all-male Saudi Arabia events, explaining that WWE's female performers "deserve[d] the opportunity" for such a showcase, and that it "was simply the right time for this to happen".